-Famines since 1850 by political regime21
+Famines since 1850 by political regime22

 According to the definitions we have adopted, three famines since 1850 took place in democracies.
 However, in two of them the ‘democratic’ classification is rather ill-fitting.
 The St. Lawrence Island famine of 1878-80 is listed as occurring in the USA.
 However, it took place on a very remote Alaskan island populated by the indigenous Yupik people, that had relatively little interaction with mainland USA.
 In the case of Sudan, according to its Polity IV score, there was a brief spell of democracy, following elections held in 1986.
 But it is somewhat misleading to consider the famine occurring in southern Sudan in 1988 as happening under conditions of a functioning democracy.
 It took place during the Second Sudanese Civil War, which was organized primarily along a North/South division and marked by many human rights violations.
 According to Wikipedia, in the majority of seats in the southern regions voting was in fact suspended for the 1986 election.

 It is important to note, however, that the question of how often famines have occurred within democracies crucially depends upon the definition of famine being used.
 In particular, what, if any, excess mortality lower-bound is being used yields different answers.
-As Thomas Plümper and Eric Neumayer (2007)22 point out, a number of smaller-scale events in which drought-related mortality did occur have happened in functioning democracies.
+As Thomas Plümper and Eric Neumayer (2007)23 point out, a number of smaller-scale events in which drought-related mortality did occur have happened in functioning democracies.
 As the authors argue, even within democracies it can still be politically advantageous for governments to allow small minorities to starve if in doing so they are able to win more votes by distributing benefits to others.
-As discussed in the Data Quality & Definition section below, in compiling our table we have omitted events where the excess mortality is estimated to be lower than one thousand deaths, to reflect that the term “famine” has in its common usage typically been reserved for larger-scale events with crisis characteristics.
+As discussed in the Data Quality and Definition section below, in compiling our table we have omitted events where the excess mortality is estimated to be lower than one thousand deaths, to reflect that the term “famine” has in its common usage typically been reserved for larger-scale events with crisis characteristics.
 This leaves only the three democracy famine events discussed above.
-Regardless of the threshold though, the main point remains the same: famines tend not to occur in democracies, and none of the catastrophic life-taking famines documented in history has occurred in the context of functioning democratic institutions.
+Regardless of the threshold though, the main point remains the same: famines tend not to occur in democracies, and none of the catastrophic life-taking famines documented in history have occurred in the context of functioning democratic institutions.

 # War and famines

 In terms of more recent events, from the second half of the 20th century onwards, famines in Africa have become increasingly associated with civil war, and include a number of crises in places that were not previously prone to famines at all, such as Mozambique and Biafra in Nigeria.
-In addition to the direct casualties, conflict can also generate disruption to production and trade and can encourage the spread of disease epidemics, particularly through forced migration.
-Crucially, it can also block the arrival of humanitarian relief to those in need.
+In addition to the direct casualties, conflict can also generate disruption to production and trade and can encourage the spread of disease epidemics, particularly through forced migration.25 Crucially, it can also block the arrival of humanitarian relief to those in need.

 # Poor health and infectious diseases